theopenlane/openlane-docs/docs/docs/api/graph-api/objects.md

 <a href="objects#group"><code>Group</code></a>
 </td>
 <td>
-<p>temporary delegate for the control, used for temporary control ownership</p>
+<p>temporary delegate for the subcontrol, used for temporary control ownership</p>
 </td>
 </tr>
 </tbody>